-There will be a mixture of short lectures and discussion, the precise proportion to be determined by the needs of the students enrolled.
-Also we will discuss examples and case studies.
+There will be a mixture of short lectures and discussion, the precise proportion to be determined by your needs.
+Also we will discuss examples and case-studies.
 This will encourage the development of knowledge and understanding of the ideas and concepts discussed in the course.
 Intellectual skills will be encouraged through participation in class discussion, reading and coursework.

 For us, the most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.
 Some of this has to be in a form that can be shown to external examiners so that we can be absolutely sure that standards are met across all courses and subjects.

 You will not have formal examinations but you may be asked to write assignments, such as question prompt responses, or you might opt to write an essay.
 Our assessments are flexible to suit the course and you.